 A company’s culture can also play a role in the strategic contributions of accountants.

-Accountants function can enable a more enhanced vision for future strategic contribution.
-First is to seek input from other stakeholders.
+Accountants’ function can enable a more enhanced vision for future strategic contributions.
+The first is to seek input from other stakeholders.
 In the survey, respondents were asked who their most important stakeholder was, aside from the accountants: The top choices: